symcd2020/Project1/README.md

 - **Doctorate:** Represented in grey.

 ### Line Chart
 Shows the TOTAL number of completions for Associates, Bachelors, and Masters education levels.
+From this view, we can see that the overall total number of completions for each degree type is increasing, but is it increasing more in the year post covid (2020)?
+Next, we will examine the increases more closely.
 - **Associates:** Represented in blue.
 - **Bachelors:** Represented in orange.
 - **Masters:** Represented in green.

 ### Bar Graph 2
 Shows the total number of NEW completions for Associates, Bachelors, and Masters education levels in each year.
+This bar graph shows only the new completed degrees each year.
+The data actually shows that less people completed degrees between 2021 and 2022, than in prior years.
+While the overall total of completions of education levels have not stopped increasing, the yearly completion amount has decreased.
 - **Associates:** Represented in blue.
 - **Bachelors:** Represented in orange.
 - **Masters:** Represented in green.